 Additional Offerings from The Private Practice Startup

 At The Private Practice Startup, we're dedicated to providing the resources you need to help your private practice succeed.
-In addition to our essential private practice paperwork, we offer supervision forms for mental health professionals, an in-depth Private Practice Marketing E-Course to help you attract and retain clients, and personalized coaching sessions with Kim Grocher, PhD, LCSW, designed to support your professional growth.
+In addition to our essential private practice paperwork, we offer supervision forms for mental health professionals, and an in-depth Private Practice Marketing E-Course to help you attract and retain clients.
 Don’t miss our Private Practice Startup Podcast, where we interview industry experts, successful practitioners, and entrepreneurs to guide and inspire you through each stage of your private practice.
 No matter where you're located—be it Texas, California, New York, Florida, or anywhere in the U.S.—we’re here to help you succeed.